hoangduytranuk/blender_manual/blender_docs/manual/render/output/settings.rst

    It is important that you use the correct pixel aspect ratio when rendering to prevent re-scaling, resulting in lowered image quality.

-   See :doc:`Video Output </render/output/video>` for details on pixel aspect ratio.
+   See :doc:`Video Output </render/output/file_formats>` for details on pixel aspect ratio.

-.. _render-output-dimensions-border:
+.. _render-output-dimensions-region:

-Border
+Render Region
    Renders just a portion of the view instead of the entire frame.
-   See the :ref:`Render Border <editors-3dview-navigate-borders-render>`
+   See the :ref:`Render Region <editors-3dview-navigate-render-region>`
-   documentation to see how to define the size of the render border.
+   documentation to see how to define the size of the render region.

    .. note::

       This disables the *Save Buffers* option in *Performance* and *Full Sample* option in *Anti-Aliasing*.

-   Crop
+   Crop Render Region
-      Crops the rendered image to the size of the render border, instead of rendering a transparent background around it.
+      Crops the rendered image to the size of the render region, instead of rendering a transparent background around it.
 Frame Range
    Set the *Start* and *End* frames for :doc:`Rendering Animations </render/output/animation>`.